 IELTS Speaking Part 1: how to speak about yourself

-Hello, it’s good to be back today with a very important issue on IELTS Speaking part 1.
+Hello, it’s good to be back today with a very important issue on IELTS Speaking Part 1.
 A number of students and close ones have requested me to post something on “Speaking about Yourself/ Myself”.
 Well, it is a general trend that you are asked to speak in short or asked some short questions about yourself in different interview-based exams like IELTS.
-Though many people find it very easy, there are a few amongst you who might consider this post extremely valuable.
+Though many people find it very easy, there are a few of you who might consider this post extremely valuable.
 Try to read the next few paragraphs with patience and passion.
 It will surely help you to get a great band score on IELTS Speaking Test.
 It is because you will find some genuine words, advice, examples, and tips on Speaking about yourself.

 IELTS Speaking Part 1: how to speak about yourself

 First impression!
 It is a very common yet misunderstood phrase by us.
 As IELTS Speaking is an interview-based exam, many seem to believe that the first impression indicates the look of a person.
 Wrong!
 It never considers a person’s look; rather it considers how you answer the questions!
 It’s all about that.
 By ‘first impression’ we mean the impression you create on your examiner’s mind through your performance at the very beginning of the test itself.
-It means your answers in Part 1 have made your examiner to consider you as an English speaker of the preliminary, intermediate or expert level.
+It means your answers in Part 1 have made your examiner to consider you as an English speaker of the preliminary, intermediate, or expert level.
 Therefore, if you give silly answers in Part 1, remember that your exam is going to be a disaster.
 And there is ample evidence in support of what I’ve just said.
 So, how to impress your examiner in the beginning?
 Let’s have a look.

 1. Make yourself comfortable but maintain the common standard of the interview.
 Don’t give a rigid or uncomfortable look.
 Answer with confidence.
 And surely try to avoid answering with only yes/no. Try to explain your answer a little.